 I didn’t get a ticket.
 But I was late to church.

 Change one thing and you can change the world

 Our world is a mess.
-Even the Christian part.
-We can change the trend line by making progress in one area.
-Here are three suggestions for your consideration:
+Even the Christian part, but you can change the trend line by making progress in one area.
+Here are three suggestions to consider: